cabforum/cabforum.org/content/posts/2020/2020-07-23-ballot-sc32-ncssrs-zones.md

 **Purpose of Ballot:** To remove ambiguity and delineate requirements for physical security and logical security.

 The Network and Certificate System Security Requirements (NCSSRs) were drafted with the concept of physical and logical “Zones” (Secure Zones, High Security Zones, and everything else outside those zones).
 However, the approach did not clearly separate the physical security aspects from the logical security aspects.
 “Zone” was defined as a “subset of Certificate Systems created by the logical or physical partitioning of systems from other Certificate Systems,” and “Secure Zone” was defined as an “area (physical or logical) protected by physical and logical controls that appropriately protect the confidentiality, integrity, and availability of Certificate Systems.”
-“High Security Zone” was defined as a physical area— “A physical location where a CA’s or Delegated Third Party’s Private Key or cryptographic hardware is located”.
+“High Security Zone” was defined as a physical area- “A physical location where a CA’s or Delegated Third Party’s Private Key or cryptographic hardware is located”.

 It has been difficult for auditors and CAs to delineate when NCSSR controls are appropriate from a logical perspective versus a physical perspective for various aspects of the CA’s operation, and the NCSSRs could benefit from greater clarity.

 This ballot proposes to remove the term “zone” from the NCSSRs, and definitions of “Zone,” “Secure Zone,” and “High Security Zone” will be deleted.
 Two approaches will address physical security: (1) section 5.1 of the Baseline Requirements will be enhanced, and (2) the NCSSRs will contain cross-references to section 5.1 of the Baseline Requirements.
 For logical security, the term “Secure Zone” will be replaced with “CA’s network” or “Certificate Systems”.

-**Baseline Requirements**
+## Baseline Requirements

 This ballot amends the Baseline Requirements by adding a definition for “CA Equipment” to section 1.6.1 as follows: “Hardware involved in the issuance of certificates or the signing of certificate status information, e.g. signing servers and appliances that issue certificates, sign CRLs, or generate OCSP responses.”

 The following language will be added in section 5.1 of the Baseline Requirements:

-**BR § 5.1.1.
-Site location and construction**
+## BR § 5.1.1.
+Site location and construction

 CAs SHALL ensure that CA Equipment is located in an environment that provides physical security through the use of lockable enclosures (e.g. locked rooms, cages, safes, or cabinets).

-**BR § 5.1.2.
-Physical access**
+## BR § 5.1.2.
+Physical access

 CAs SHALL ensure that CA Equipment is protected by physical locks equipped with access control devices (e.g. keys, tokens, biometric readers, and/or access control lists) that control physical access to CA Equipment.